choosing the perfect time, location, outfit & More!

 SOUTH FLORIDA LIFESTYLE FAMILY SESSIONS

-I love when families choose a location for their session that complements their lifestyle.
+If we're not shooting at their homes, I love when families choose a location for their session that complements their lifestyle.
 For example if you're a coastal kind of family, it might be fun to spend time at the marina or take the boat out for a couple hours.
 Or maybe you're more traditional and just want a beautiful park with lush greenery.
 The best session locations are often meaningful places to the family; however, I'm also happy to make recommendations.
 From county parks to ice cream shops, the options for lifestyle family session locations are endless!

 Vizcaya Museum & Gardens